spacecolonyone/MarsCityState/README.md

 The control center also serves as the main interface in communication between the residents, the businesses, the governor, the service platform.
 For example, when a resident wants to report an incident they will talk to the AI.

 This diagram demonstrates the power and flexibility of the infrastructure in the evolution of the city.
 All components of the infrastructure are managed by the control center and work together to move entire neighborhoods from locations of declining attractiveness to locations with better potential.
-The city will be able to get closer to newly discovered deposits of natural resources, move away from locations near depleted resources or where disasters stoke, or simply move quarters around points of interest where people prefer to live.
+The city will be able to get closer to newly discovered deposits of natural resources, move away from locations near depleted resources or where disasters stroke, or simply move quarters around points of interest where people prefer to live.

 ```
 Simulation of evolution of city - moving neighborhoods